openzipkin/zipkin/README.md

 ## Core Library
 The [core library](zipkin2/src/main/java/zipkin2) is used by both Zipkin instrumentation and the Zipkin server.
 Its minimum Java language level is 6, in efforts to support those writing agent instrumentation.

-This includes built-in codec for Zipkin's v2 json formats (for Zipkin's v1, please take a look at [zipkin](zipkin/src/main/java/zipkin)).
+This includes built-in codec for Zipkin's v1 and v2 json formats.
 A direct dependency on gson (json library) is avoided by minifying and repackaging classes used.
 The result is a 155k jar which won't conflict with any library you use.

 Ex.
 ```java